 As a global research information center working across disciplines, C-MORE brings together teams of experts—scientists, educators, and community members—who usually have little opportunity to interact, facilitating the creation and dissemination of a new understanding of the critically important role of marine microbes in global habitability.

-The center’s mission and unifying vision is expressed it the motto: Linking Genomes to Biomes.
+The center’s mission and unifying vision is expressed in the motto: Linking Genomes to Biomes.

-The Center’s activities are shared among five partner institutions:
+The Center’s activities are shared among six partner institutions:

 and is coordinated at the University of Hawai‘i at Manoa.